gwhilton/How-Does-A-Computer-Perform-Symbolic-Mathematics/README.md

 Completed alongside several peers who are credited in the the original and complete repository https://github.com/HanchongZ/M2R-AO3.

-This repository contains the completed system and example of how it works.
+This repository contains the PDF of our research, completed system and an example of how it works.